ericung/notesaboutlife/README.md

 Sorry it took so long to come back home babe

+Find a craft\
+Writing, Listening and making art\
+Networking, Interviewing, and Acting\
+Pursuit and extension of human knowledge and ideas

 What happens if you make a fool out of a king?

 :thumbsdown: